Cuppixx/PandaTime_Take-A-Break/README.md

 ```
 res://
 	addons
-		koala_time
+		panda_time
-			...all the koala_time coding files...
+			...all the panda_time coding files...
 ```

 ## Display your own png files